-- A This would include physical injury requiring medical attention beyond basic first aid; extensive damage to property; significant distress caused to self or others; or lengthy disruption to the normal school routines.
-B This includes physical injury requiring basic first - B This includes physical injury requiring basic first aid within the school; minor damage to property; some distress caused to self or others; or brief disruption to normal school routines. - C No physical injury or damage to property; minor distress or disruption.
+A This would include physical injury requiring medical

+attention beyond basic first aid; extensive damage to property; significant distress caused to self or others; or lengthy disruption to the normal school routines.

+B This includes physical injury requiring basic first aid within the school; minor damage to property; some distress caused to self or others; or brief disruption to normal school routines.

+C No physical injury or damage to property; minor distress or disruption.